ghuntley/denon-prime4/README.md

 Steps below have only been tested on an Arch Linux system.
 Basic development packages (for example `build-essentials` or `base-devel` package), u-boot tools and 7-zip are required to be installed on your system.

+You will also need QEMU (specifically its ARM emulation) with it registered via binfmt to execute ARM binaries.
+On Arch Linux this would be covered by installing `qemu-user-static` and from AUR `binfmt-qemu-static` (you could also just write the config file `binfmt-qemu-static` installs yourself).

 To reproduce the modified firmware with OpenSSH:

 1. Run `./unpack.sh` to download and unpack the original firmware package.